Vin7ag3/readmegen/README.md

 none

 ## Usage
-In the command-line use 'node js' it will prompt user with a series of questions and a READMEmd will generate in accodance to the user(s) response
+In the command-line use 'node js' it will prompt user with a series of questions and a READMEmd will generate in accodance to the user(s) response.
+Link to video demonstration: https://www.loom.com/share/212d0f7648864230a7b5286bd1bd5a0e

 ## License
 MIT